cpcitor/cpc-dev-tool-chain/README.md

 ### What does it do ?

-* It takes C and/or assembly source code and use your modern computer to automatically produces a **ready-to-run disk image** for an Amstrad CPC or emulator.
+* It takes your project's C and/or assembly source code and use your modern computer to automatically produces a **ready-to-run disk or tape image** for an Amstrad CPC or emulator.
 * You can edit source and get another image, at will.
 * Eventually it will allow you to edit your graphics/music/whatever in your preferred editor, save, get another image, run.